thehackersgroup/hack/README.md

-# When Crowd Meets Elavators
+# When Crowd Meets Elevators

 ## Challenge
 Make use of sensor data from phones to infer activity patterns